Custom software

-Customised software (also known as bespoke software or tailor-made software) is software that is specially developed for some specific organization or other user.
-As such, it can be contrasted with the use of software packages developed for the mass market, such as commercial off-the-shelf software, or existing free software.
+Custom software (also known as bespoke software or tailor-made software) is software that is developed specifically for some specific organization or other user.
+As such, it can be contrasted with the use of out-of-the-box software packages developed for the mass market, such as commercial off-the-shelf software, or existing free software.

 Considerations

 Since custom software is developed for a single customer it can accommodate that customer's particular preferences and expectations, which may not be the case for commercial off-the-shelf software.
 Custom software may be developed in an iterative processes, allowing all nuances and possible hidden risks to be taken into account, including issues which were not mentioned in the original requirement specifications (which are, as a rule, never perfect).
 In particular, the first phase in the software development process may involve many departments, including marketing, engineering, research and development and general management.